jkming/hello-world/README.md

 # hello-world
-it's just a tutorial test
+it's just a tutorial test.\n
 now I'll make some changes in this branch